 This is hipster heaven.

-Located at the base of the Bank of America building in the One City Plaza, Methodical is tucked away and in the middle of it.
+Their original downtown location is at the base of the Bank of America building in the One City Plaza.
+Which allows Methodical to feel tucked away and in the middle of it.

 Walking inside everything is clean, white, organized, and in order.
 Intricate coffee devices line the counter.
 The staff is friendly and helpful.
 But my favorite thing about Methodical?